 Checking insurance quotes…

 Wi-fi is common in Iceland.

-- Most accommodation and eating venues across the country offer online access, and often buses do, too.
-Access is usually free for guests/customers, but there may be a small charge.
+- Most accommodation and eating venues across the country offer wi-fi, and often buses do, too.
+Access is usually free for guests/customers.
 You may need to ask staff for an access code.

 - Most of the N1 service stations have free wi-fi.

 - The easiest way to get online is to buy an Icelandic SIM card with a data package and pop it in your unlocked smartphone.
 Other devices can then access the internet via the phone.

 - To travel with your own wi-fi hot spot, check out Trawire (http://iceland.trawire.com) for portable 4G modem rental with unlimited usage from US$9 per day (up to 10 laptops or mobile devices can be connected).